gatewaynode/audit_automation_tools/README.md

 Audit Tools
 ===========
 Some simple tooling to help automate a security audit for pip and PyPI.
-Right now this just contains a wrapper called pip_audit that uses pip to download a non-binary version of a package, crack open the wheel and run Bandit and Detect Secrets against it.
+Right now this just contains a wrapper called pip_audit.py that uses pip to download a non-binary version of a package, crack open the wheel and run Bandit and Detect Secrets against it.
 The resulting reports (along with the source and wheel) are stored in a local_files directory inside this codebase.

 This is very rudimentary, just barely hits MVP, has no tests and expects you to have some idea of how to install it.